-Exams: There will be three exams, two midterms and one final.
 All exam questions can resemble questions from homework assignments, lectures, and even textbook problems.
-The first two exams are tentatively scheduled for October 6, 2015 and November 12, 2015.
+The first two exams are tentatively scheduled for October 6th and November 10th, 2020.

 Exam dates will not be rescheduled for any individual student.
 If you miss any exam, you will receive zero credit for that exam.
-Do not schedule any travel plans before the final exam date, which could be as late as December 22.

 Exam Re-Grading: If you believe your exam is incorrectly graded, submit the entire original copy of the complete exam to me within one week of the return of the exam.
 Include a memo which legibly and fully explains your contention.
 Exams that have been altered in any way will not be re-graded, the exam score will be changed to a zero, and the Student Disciplinary Committee will be notified.
-Only exams written in pen will be accepted for a re-grade.

 Class Participation: This course will emphasize participatory and collaborative learning.
-As a result, a significant portion of your mark will be based on your verbal participation and contribution to class discussions.
-To keep track of your participation, at the end of each class, students who participate in that class (not just attend the class) can acquire a tick on my record book.
-The participation mark will be based on the number of ticks you acquire and the overall quality of your participation.
+As a result, a significant portion of your mark will be based on your verbal participation and contribution to class discussions (not just attending the class).
+The participation mark will be based on the number and the overall quality of your participation.